feddelegrand7/pygouv/README.md

 </div>

-We can grab an id and put it inside the `explain()` function:

-In order to get a well formated text, we need to use the `print()` function:
+In order to get a well formated text, we need to use it with  `print()` as follows:

 ```python